Pisces-Project/PyMetric/paper/paper.md

 coordinate-aware geometric computation.
 The library is designed to serve as the geometric backend for Pisces and similar modeling systems.
-It provides a consistent abstraction layer for defining coordinate systems, computing differential geometric quantities, and evaluating operators like gradients, divergences, and Laplacians—all without requiring the user to manage low-level details of tensor algebra or coordinate transformations.
+It provides a consistent abstraction layer for defining coordinate systems, computing differential geometric quantities, and evaluating operators like gradients, divergences, and Laplacians; all without requiring the user to manage low-level details of tensor algebra or coordinate transformations.

 PyMetric emphasizes extensibility and modularity through four core interfaces: